-What is Rule 15a-6
+What is Rule 15a-6?

 There are two major issues to consider with regard to the qualified solicitation.
 The first is whether an American citizen may engage in trading with a non-resident alien in order to attain a business advantage.
 The second is whether a non-resident alien can engage in the same trade in order to obtain a business benefit.
 In both cases, there are three major problems with the rules.
 They must be addressed for the purposes of revenue and for the protection of the United States economy.

 The individual is required to prepare and submit all the relevant documents.
 If the individual’s proposed transaction is not properly documented or if such documentation is incomplete or missing, then Rule 15a-6(a) imposes a penalty on the person under the rule.
-The penalties may include: a fine, not more than $10,000, or imprisonment for not more than 10 days, or both.
+The penalties may include a fine, not more than $10,000, or imprisonment for not more than 10 days, or both.

 Rule 15a-6(b) provides for an exception to the requirement of preparing the documents in respect of the proposed transaction under the provision for fees.
 In cases where the parties are represented, the party representing the principal should prepare the documents in accordance with this provision.
-Such a party may also apply for an interpretative guidance or certification in cases under Rule 15a-6.
+Such a party may also apply for interpretative guidance or certification in cases under Rule 15a-6.
 In cases under Rule 15a-6(b), the principal’s agent or attorney-in-fact should prepare the documents.

 Rule 15a-6(c) permits the inclusion of an additional person as a signatory on a promissory note if the principal does not have sufficient personal representatives or agents.
 The signatories may include other investors, banks, and investment brokers.
-In addition, Rule 15a-6(c) permits the inclusion of a non-iaries clause in a promissory note.
+In addition, Rule 15a-6(c) permits the inclusion of a non-varies clause in a promissory note.
 Under this provision, the principal may enter into a written agreement with an investment firm that includes the provisions concerning the signing of the instrument and payment of the funds, if necessary.
-For greater protection against third party claims, it may be preferable to include such clauses as a rider to a master contract.
+For greater protection against third-party claims, it may be preferable to include such clauses as a rider to a master contract.

 There are two categories of complaints: (I) fraud or breach of representations and (ii) fraud or breach of fiduciary duties.
 An investor can make a fraud or breach of representations complaint either by filing a Form P submitted to the Commission or by filing a complaint in a private securities class action.

-These FAQs address frequently asked questions (FAQs) about: whether the SEC makes a finding that a member of the public has suffered an injury; what constitutes an unfair trade; what are the remedies available; what are the qualifications for obtaining an award; what is the Statutory Obligations and what are the rules applicable to the offering?
+These FAQs address frequently asked questions (FAQs) about whether the SEC makes a finding that a member of the public has suffered an injury; what constitutes an unfair trade; what are the remedies available; what are the qualifications for obtaining an award; what is the Statutory Obligations and what are the rules applicable to the offering?